Caradon Hill transmitting station

 The Caradon Hill transmitting station is a broadcasting and telecommunications facility on Bodmin Moor in the civil parish of Linkinhorne, located on Caradon Hill, Cornwall, England, United Kingdom.
 It is 4 mi north of Liskeard, and 3/4 mi south-east of Minions, the highest village in Cornwall.
 Built in 1961, the station includes a 237.7 m guyed steel lattice mast.
 The mean height for the television antennas is 603 m above sea level.
 The site has a smaller towers used for telecommunications and a wireless internet signal.
 It is owned and operated by Arqiva.

 The South Caradon Copper Mine, 1,000 yd to the SW of the transmitter, was the largest copper mine in the UK in its heyday, 150 years ago.
 Many other copper, tin and granite mines are scattered around the base of the hill.

 History

 The station was built in 1961 by the Independent Television Authority to bring ITV to South West England for the first time.
 Inaugural broadcasts were from the ITV franchise holder for the area, Westward Television.
 405-line monochrome transmissions were on channel 12, Band III VHF.
 The station was also the first in the area to broadcast television using Band III.

 In 1969 it was chosen to become a main station in the new colour UHF television network, broadcasting BBC1, BBC2 and Westward Television.
 Both the UHF and VHF services continued in tandem until 1985, when VHF television was discontinued in the UK.

 In 1992 Caradon Hill (along with Redruth) was chosen as the site of the first commercial radio broadcasts in Cornwall, with Pirate FM taking to the air on 3 April of that year.

+1973 aircraft incident

+On 27 March 1973, Hunter 'XG256', of 79 Squadron, hit the supports and crashed.
+The pilot, 23 year old Flying Officer Richard Pearson, safely ejected, and was taken to a local hospital.